 As an invited author at International Literary Festivals in Mandalay, Kuala Lumpur, Bangkok, Shanghai, Hyderabad and Delhi, she has spoken about writing, and the politics of language.
 She has performed her poetry at the International Stage at Het Huis van Poesie in Rotterdam, been the featured poet at the Hideout in Austin, Texas, and read at Poetry Out Loud at the Shanghai International Literary Festival, United Verses in Shanghai, The Sugar Factory in Amsterdam, the Iowa Summer Writing Festival, and the Poetry Foundation in Chicago.

-She is the Associate Editor of Jaggery (A Desilit Arts and Literature Journal) as well as a founding member Founding Member & Chair of the Mentorships/Retreats/Residencies committee at Asia Pacific Writers & Translators, and a member of the Chicago Writer's Association; She is listed in the Poets and Writers Directory and has been a member of writing groups in Kuala Lumpur, Singapore, Amsterdam and Shanghai.
+She is the Associate Editor of Jaggery (A Desilit Arts and Literature Journal) as well as a founding member Founding Member & Chair of the Mentorships/Retreats/Residencies committee at Asia Pacific Writers & Translators, and a member of the Chicago Writer's Association; She is listed in the Poets and Writers Directory and has been a member of writing groups in Chicago, Kuala Lumpur, Singapore, Amsterdam and Shanghai.

 Her academic research focuses on the language patterns of diasporic communities and she holds a doctorate in English (Sociolinguistics) from Texas A&M University.
 Her recent work in Malaysia examined the effect of the national language policy on different migrant groups in Malaysia and her co-edited book, Language Shifts Among Malaysian Minorities as Effects Of National Language Planning: speaking in Many Tongues was published by the Amsterdam University Press in April 2011.
 She has taught language and linguistic courses in China, India, the Netherlands, United States, Malaysia, and Singapore for the past eighteen years.